AndreasBilke/2024-03-25/index.md

 - If you are interested in attending this workshop, contact me@example.com for more information

+{% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to everybody interested in learning Python programming.
 </p>
-{% endcomment %}

 <hr/>